DFE-Digital/version-control-for-content-designers/getting-started.md

 ![VS Code](images/getting-started/vs-code-empty-project.png)

-Visual studio code is a text editor that has lots of nice built-in features for efficiency.
+Visual studio code is a text editor with many features that make editing quick and efficient.
 On the left we can see our repository, `learning-git` with the list of files beneath it.
 Currently there's only the automatically-generated `.gitattributes` file which we can ignore.

 On the right, under the start menu, click 'New file' (or press `CTRL+N`) and add the following content: